Ewerton-Vieira/Set-of-Connection-Matrices/README.md

 Also, here you can find examples of connection matrices for 2 dimensional discrete vector field.
 The visualization is provided only for 2D examples.

-See the GettingStarted.ipynb jupyter notebook.
+See the Getting Started.ipynb jupyter notebook.

 ## How to install pyCHomp: